Fiz2004/Fiz2004/README.md

 ## About me

-- 💻 At the moment I am looking for a job.
+- 💻 Now I am looking for a job in the field of Android development;
-- ✌🏻 I hope for cooperation.
+- ✌🏻  I hope for cooperation;
-- 📫 Ready to study and apply new technologies.
+- 📫  You can get acquainted with my works <a href="https://github.com/Fiz2004/Portfolio">at the link</a>.

 ## Connect me